The Beatles' Hits

-The Beatles' Hits EP was released 6 September 1963.
-It is the Beatles second British EP and was only released in mono, with the catalogue number Parlophone GEP 8880.
+The Beatles' Hits EP was released on 6 September 1963.
+It is the Beatles' second British EP and was only released in mono, with the catalog number Parlophone GEP 8880.
 It was also released in Australia and New Zealand.

 Track listing

 All songs were written by John Lennon and Paul McCartney and feature either Lennon or McCartney on lead vocals.